-Authentic assessment
+Authentic Assessment

-The concept of authentic assessment is well established (Wiggins, 1993) and is typically defined as the selection of particular modes of assessment which "authentically allow a student to demonstrate (the) ability to perform tasks, solve problems or express knowledge in ways which simulate situations which are found in real life" (Hymes, Chafin, & Gondor,
+The concept of authentic assessment is well established (Wiggins, 1993) and is typically defined as the selection of particular modes of assessment which "authentically allow a student to demonstrate (the) ability to perform tasks, solve problems or express knowledge in ways which simulate situations which are found in real life" (Hymes, Chafin, & Gondor, 1991).

-1991).
 It tests a student's ability to solve hypothetical problems, which then assesses how effectively a student solves a real world problem, and requires students to apply a broad range of knowledge and skills which are 'closely aligned with activities that take place in real work settings, as distinct from the often artificial constructs of University courses' (Boud & Falchikov, 2007).
-As noted earlier, in order to learn effectively students have to construct meaning from what they are doing (Biggs & Tang, 2007); authentic tasks serve as vehicles for such learning.
+In order to learn effectively, students have to construct meaning from what they are doing (Biggs & Tang, 2007); authentic tasks serve as vehicles for such learning.
 In this regard, authentic assessment 'can raise aspirations and increase intrinsic student motivation through explicit demonstration of career alignment and relevance of curriculum activities' (QUT Office of Teaching Quality, 2009).

 Authentic assessment can be incorporated into almost any type of course delivery, including the traditional academic law degree.
-However, despite the signposts erected by the SRA, QAA or indeed the wider legal sector at a national and international level, many academics are still reluctant to veer too far from the long established model of legal education for fear of being regarded as different.
+However, despite the signposts directing education providers to prepare students for vocational paths, erected by the SRA, Quality Assurance Agency for Higher Education (QAA) or indeed the wider legal sector at a national and international level, many academics are still reluctant to veer too far from the long established model of legal education for fear of being regarded as different.
 As a result of this conservative environment its methods have been largely centred on extra and co-curricular courses (ECCAs), as they have largely oral components, and have evolved over time from the original aim to increase student engagement, as opposed to directly augmenting the academic learning process.
 Whilst the indirect benefits of student engagement has been recognised by Hart et al (2011) who state 'through the process of engagement, students are more likely to experience a positive and fulfilling approach to the accumulation of the 'legal content' in their law degree', it is our assertion that ECCAs have done more than simply increase student engagement.

-We argue that authentic assessment in ECCAs encourage the development of crucial critical reasoning skills, rather than promoting the vastly inferior 'rule-based' learning - the method which is emphasised through traditional academic degree delivery.
+We argue that authentic assessment in ECCAs encourage the development of crucial critical reasoning skills, rather than promoting mere 'rule-based' learning.
 Further, as an additional benefit, students who actively participate in University-run and accredited ECCAs, experience a far higher level of academic achievement on traditional law degree programmes than non-participants (Berger & Wild, 2015a).

-In this paper, we assert that the formative assessment techniques utilised within ECCA delivery, are vital to increase 'wicked' skills such as critical reasoning - the key transferable component to law degree and workplace success.
+In this paper, we assert that the formative assessment techniques utilised within ECCA delivery, are vital to increase 'wicked' skills such as critical reasoning - the key transferable component to law degree and workplace success, and one which will make up a significant proportion of the SRA's proposed new route to legal practice qualification.
 A combination of formative and summative techniques used throughout the assessment processes improves student performance and provides an effective learning environment in which students undertakes a particular skill or competence in an environment as close to real life as possible (Shepherd and Douglas 1996).

-Extra and co-curricular activities (ECCAs)
+Extra and Co-Curricular Activities (ECCAs)